What we learned about Jared Polis and Heidi Ganahl during their debate hosted by CBS4/The Colorado Sun

 “Public safety is my No. 1 priority,” she said, “and the first dollar I will spend as governor is cleaning up the crime tsunami that has been put in place over the last four years.”

-Ganahl didn’t say where, however, she would find the money to fund public safety initiatives, especially given that she wants to reduce the state budget to accommodate her promise to eliminate the income tax .
+Ganahl didn’t say where, however, she would find the money to fund public safety initiatives, especially given that she wants to reduce the state budget to accommodate her promise to eliminate the income tax.

 Neither candidate would back Colorado creating a state-run home insurance program